Got questions? We can help!

 An internship is an important aspect of your education in today's competitive market.
 Internships serve as an opportunity for you to get "real-world" training in their field.
 An internship is a great way to get an inside glimpse of a company, an industry, and a particular occupation.
 It can help clarify whether or not a particular field is a good match for you.
 In addition, employers expect candidates to have multiple internships on their Resumes by the time they graduate.
 Many employers offer internships to students of sophomore to senior standing.

 3. I'm taking the semester off but plan on returning for the next semester.
 Can I access your services at no cost?

 All SJSU Campus Community have access to our self-help services by purchasing an Annual Career Center Membership for $25.
 Fees are non-refundable, non-transferrable, and are not pro-rated.
 The membership will be valid for one calendar year and includes access to job search resources, job-oriented events, and more.

 4. Who can I talk to about my major or what classes to take?

 While the Career Center cannot recommend classes you should take, we are glad to help you decide on a major or career goal.
 Stop by the Career Center, or check out our resources on the web, including the Exploring Majors & Careers, Self-Assessment, and What Can I Do With My Major.

-The Human Resources Department handles staff and faculty positions for San Jose State University.
+The SJSU Human Resources Department handles faculty and staff positions.

-Contact the Career Center at firstname.lastname@example.org for answers to career-related concerns.
+Contact us at firstname.lastname@example.org for answers to career-related concerns.